Barnes & Noble Announces Finalists for the 28th Annual Discover Awards

-Winners to Be Announced at a Special Ceremony in New York City on Wednesday, March 7
+Winners to be Announced at a Special Ceremony in New York City on Wednesday, March 6

-New York, NY – February 1, 2018 – Barnes & Noble, Inc. (NYSE: BKS), the world’s largest retail bookseller, today announced the six finalists for its prestigious 2017 Discover Awards.
+New York, NY – January 29, 2019–Barnes & Noble, Inc. (NYSE: BKS), the world’s largest retail bookseller, today announced the six finalists for its prestigious 2018 Discover Awards.

-Books by the finalists can be purchased at any Barnes & Noble store, online at Barnes & Noble.com (www.bn.com/discover) or instantly downloaded on any NOOK® eReader or tablet.
+Books by the finalists can be purchased at all Barnes & Noble stores nationwide and online at www.bn.com/discover.

 Two panels of distinguished judges selected the finalists and will also select the winners.